shhavel/service-oriented-architecture-by-practice/chapter1/README.md

 And we can test that both of them work.
 You may need restart server (stop by clicking `Ctrl` + `C` and run `ruby service.rb` again).

-## Update existing note
+Update existing note

     $ curl -X PUT "localhost:4567/api/v1/notes/1.txt?content=New%20Content"
     #1 New Content

-## Delete note
+Delete note

     $ curl -X DELETE "localhost:4567/api/v1/notes/1.txt"

 Everything works.
 That is grate.
 Good thing is also to create tests.
 Sometimes people do this before writing main application code - write one test that fails due to missing functionality and then add this functionality to make test pass (That is called red-green circle, red - for failing test, green - for passing test).
 We are adding all tests at once.

+## Automated tests

 Create plese directory called `spec` incide notes directory and file `service_spec.rb` in it with next content.

 ```ruby
 require_relative "../service"